-HEARING IMPAIRED PROVISION (HIP)
+HEARING IMPAIRMENT PROVISION (HIP)

 Pelham Primary School is very lucky to have the only specialist resourced provision for Deaf and Hearing Impaired children in Bexley.

-The Hearing Impaired Provision (HIP) has places for 20 children with severe or profound hearing losses.
+The Hearing Impairment Provision (HIP) has places for 20 children with severe or profound hearing losses.
 A child may be accepted into the school with a moderate hearing loss if there are other reasons that mean they require the specialist support of the provision.
 Children are allocated places by Bexley’s Children and Young People’s Services currently via a Statement of Special Educational Needs or an Education, Health and Care Plan.

 The provision has its own suite of rooms comprising of a Foundation Stage classroom (which also doubles as a Community Classroom), a Key Stage 1 classroom, a Therapy room, an HIP office, a large resources cupboard, and a kitchenette area.
 Key Stage 2 has a teaching classroom and a group support room within the Key Stage 2 side of the school.